Zai Lab Limited (NASDAQ:ZLAB) CEO Ying Du Sells 50,000 Shares

-Zai Lab Limited (NASDAQ:ZLAB – Get Free Report) CEO Ying Du sold 50,000 shares of Zai Lab stock in a transaction that occurred on Monday, March 3rd.
-The shares were sold at an average price of $32.44, for a total transaction of $1,622,000.00.
-Following the completion of the transaction, the chief executive officer now directly owns 494,117 shares in the company, valued at approximately $16,029,155.48.
-This represents a 9.19 % decrease in their position.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Zai Lab Limited (NASDAQ:ZLAB – Get Free Report) CEO Ying Du sold 50,000 shares of Zai Lab stock in a transaction on Friday, February 28th.
+The stock was sold at an average price of $34.47, for a total value of $1,723,500.00.
+Following the transaction, the chief executive officer now directly owns 494,117 shares of the company’s stock, valued at approximately $17,032,212.99.
+This represents a 9.19 % decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Ying Du also recently made the following trade(s):